Siphon880gh/devbrain/DevOps/Servers - Deployment, Scaling, Migration (Include Docker)/Githack.md

-Quick free way to host your js or css code in a cdn, as long as it's in github
+Quick free way to host your js or css code on a cdn, as long as it's in github

 https://raw.githack.com/